crabtr26/tradeblock_interview/README.md

 6. Load the data using `python code/main.py`.
 Again, you will need to match db_params to your MySQL configuration.

 # Recommended Testing instructions:
 I used MySQL for demo purposes.
-If you don't want to mess with that, I added a flag to load the data into a csv file instead for convienience.
+If you don't want to mess with that, I added a flag which will load the data into a csv file instead for convienience.
 The final output is the same.

 1. You will need an Anaconda installation from here -https://www.anaconda.com/products/individual
 1. Install the conda environment: `conda env create -f environment.yaml`